vitagroupag/documentation/README.md

 To initially build or rebuild your html documentation, change into the documentation's root folder (folder where this `README.md` file is located) and run:

 ```
-./make html
+./documentation/make html
 ```

-The generated documentation can be found in `build\html`
+The generated documentation can be found in `documentation/build/html`

 Use vscode and LIVE preview in your local browser